nickmoline/AwsCloudSearchPhp/README.md

  * Initialise CloudSearch indexing
  * Complete Response classes
  * PHPDoc blocks
+ * Send documents in blocks rather than attempting all at once

 ## Getting Help
 If you need help or have questions, please contact [Mark Wilson](http://twitter.com/mark_wilson).